beryldb/beryldb/README.md

 Beryl project in any form, such as in the form of pull requests via Github, a code snippet, or a patch, you will need to agree to release your work under the terms of the BSD license.

+## Join our community 👋

+We invite people from different backgrounds 🌈👨❤️ :raising_hand::older_man:

+If you are just getting started as programmer, there are several ways that you can collaborate.
+There is no need to be a senior programmer.
+At BerylDB, we are problem solvers and welcome people having this vision 👍

+### How do I get involved?

+ - 🎓 Check our pending issues, or create your own.
+ - 🌵 Contribute to our Drivers ([Node.js](https://github.com/beryldb/node-beryl), [PHP](https://github.com/beryldb/php-beryl), Python).
+ - 🙋 Become a QA: Test our software and report back ([Check our Google group](https://groups.google.com/g/beryldb)).
+ - 💬 Get Involved and join our [Discord server](https://discord.gg/GRCEuMdYRt).

 ## External Links